12AV6 Vacuum Tube Radio

 Pins 3 and 4 on the tube are the filament and require 12.6 volts AC or DC.
 The power supply for the plate can be 150 to 170 volts.
 (This is a seven pin vacuum tube.)
 The circuit above uses two 120 to 12.6 volt step down transformers.
 By connecting the two transformers "back to back" this serves to isolate the project from the power line to prevent electric shock or having a "HOT" ground.

 In electronics, a vacuum tube, electron tube or thermionic valve is a device that relies on the flow of electric current through a vacuum.
 Vacuum tubes rely on thermionic emission of electrons from a hot filament or indirectly heated cathode that travel through a vacuum toward the anode (plate) that's held at a high positive voltage.
-Additional electrodes interposed between the cathode and anode can alter the current, giving the tube the ability to amplify and switch.
-In the case of the 12AV6 it has only a control grid in addition to the plate and cathode.

 Examples of vacuum tubes.